Program at a Glance

 "With a strong presence across the 50 states and the District of Columbia, craft breweries are a vibrant and flourishing economic force at the local, state and national level.
 As consumers continue to demand a wide range of high-quality, full-flavored beers, small and independent craft brewers are meeting this growing demand with innovative offerings, creating high levels of economic value in the process."
 Bart Watson, Brewers Association Chief Economist

 Prerequisites: While a degree is not required for acceptance to this program, college-level work in the subject areas listed below is required for success in the program.
 All minimum prerequisites must be completed in advance of applying.
 Incomplete applications will not be considered for admission.
-You must be able to provide transcripts documenting the math requirement and at least two other subject areas:
+You must be able to provide transcripts documenting the following requirements:

 - Chemistry: general, organic, inorganic or analytical